textX/textX/docs/textx_command.md

 In this example we created a new group called `testgroup`.
 We use that group in the rest of the code to decorate new commands belonging to the group.

-We have to register our function in the extension point `textx_command_groups`:
+As usual, we have to register our function in the extension point `textx_commands`:

 ```python
 setup(